-Answer: When we take the paper snake under a fan it rotates in anticlockwise direction since the air is moving downwards.
+Answer: When we take the paper snake under a fan, it rotates in an anticlockwise direction since the air moves downwards.

 Q7.
 Can you understand from the movement of the snake – if the air is moving upwards or downwards?

-Answer: Yes we can understand from the movement of the snake whether the air is moving upwards or downwards.
-If the paper snake moves in clockwise direction then we can say that the air is moving upwards.
+Answer: Yes, we can understand from the movement of the snake whether the air is moving upwards or downwards.
+If the paper snake moves in a clockwise direction, then we can say that the air is moving upwards.

-If the paper snake moves in anticlockwise direction then we can say that the air is moving downwards.
+If the paper snake moves in an anticlockwise direction, then we can say that the air is moving downwards.